 Machine wash

 If your Patagonia down jacket can be machine-washed, use a front-loading machine.
 They are generally gentler on delicate clothes.
-Before washing, close all zippers, undo the snaps, and secure all Velcro closures to protect them from damage during washing.
+Before washing, close all zippers, undo the snaps, and secure all Velcro closures to prevent damage.

 Choose a gentle soap

 For washing your down jacket, use a detergent specifically designed for down or a non-abrasive, mild soap.
 Regular detergents remove the natural oils from down feathers, reducing their loft and insulation.
-Ensure you use the recommended amount of detergent as indicated on the label.
+Use the recommended amount of detergent as indicated on the label.

-Select a gentle cycle on your washer and an option for cold water.
+Select a gentle cycle on your washer and use cold water.
 Avoid using hot or warm water, as it can damage the bottom and cause the product to clump.
-A gentle cycle can reduce any movements of agitation that could cause the down to shrink.
+A gentle cycle can reduce agitation that could cause the down to shrink.

 Drying procedure